Romania - Army

 The Romanian Armed Forces functionally include operational, territorial and reserve forces.
 As far as action is concerned, the armed forces include: Surveillance and Early Warning Forces, Crisis Situations Response Forces, Main Forces and Reserve Forces.
 The operational category, in which each of these structures is included, determines the priorities of the respective unit in distributing resources, personnel, equipment and training.
 It is highly required to achieve a balance in the armed forces, between the first priority units having a high readiness, and the forces having a reduced and variable readiness, representing most of the forces necessary for war.

 The Surveillance and Early Warning Forces include specialized structures, directly subordinated both to the General Staff, other central bodies of the Ministry of National Defense, and to other armed services.
 They include reconnaissance and electronic warfare units and subunits, intelligence structures, as well as those used for C4I systems, and small, modular and mobile combat units.
 They are responsible for the identification of forthcoming military conflicts and crises, the management of the factors conducting to the increase of threats against the national security, as well as for preventing surprise.
 These forces are, generally, in permanent combat readiness.
 The Crisis Situations Response Forces are responsible for the participation in crisis management, as well as for conducting the first response in case of an armed conflict.
-They participate in the efforts of achieving our military strategic objectives in peacetime and they are the main deterrent element.
+They participate in the efforts of achieving military strategic objectives in peacetime and they are the main deterrent element.

 The Rapid Reaction Force include formations and units of all armed services, capable to act both independently and jointly.
 According to the decisions made by the National Command Authorities, a part of the reaction forces will be used within multinational structures in order to prevent conflicts, manage crises, and in other international missions conducted under the aegis of UN and OSCE.
 The participant forces will have an adequate size, acting and deployment capabilities, as well as logistic support.
 The Main Forces include peacetime formations and units, most of them manned only partially.
 Though the basic personnel will include standing personnel, a significant percentage will be covered by conscripts.
 These forces will become operational at war only after being manned with human and material resources and after an adequate period of intensive combat training.
 In certain crisis situations, if the threat is escalated in a very short time, the active elements in their structure may be included in the group of forces meant for crisis management.

 The Operational Forces include Army mechanized, tank, artillery, mountain troops, air mobile, Air Force, air defense, and Navy formations and units, fully manned and adequately equipped and trained.
-In crisis and at war, they should be able to be subordinated to operational commands, aimed at setting up groups of forces necessary for conducting military actions both inside our national territory and abroad within multinational forces.
+In crisis and at war, they should be able to be subordinated to operational commands, aimed at setting up groups of forces necessary for conducting military actions both inside the national territory and abroad within multinational forces.

 The Territorial and Reserve Forces include formations and units from each Service.
 They are meant for conducting territorial defense, training and mobilization, as well as for supporting local authorities in civil emergencies.
 In crisis situations they may take part in active structures subordinated to the Joint Task Force Headquarters, for accomplishing the missions assigned to them.
 At war, after their augmenting / mobilization and an intensive combat training, the territorial forces may conduct actions, according to the situation, being either subordinated to the Joint Task Force Headquarters or to the Territorial Commands.